Every story has two sides.

 Do not make excuses

-Many parents struggle with this step, despite completing the previous steps.
+Many estranged parents struggle with this step, despite completing the previous ones.

 They are making excuses.